joshbegley/nyt-latest/README.md

 **Rethinking National Security for the Coronavirus Age**\
-`The Cuban Missile Crisis forced Kennedy to begin an era of arms control, and Sept.
-11 forced Bush to reinvent counterterrorism.
+`The Cuban missile crisis forced John F. Kennedy to begin an era of arms control, and Sept.
+11 forced George W. Bush to reinvent counterterrorism.
 Will the coronavirus change the priorities of the Trump administration?`\
 https://nytimes.com/2020/04/15/us/politics/coronavirus-trump-national-security.html?searchResultPosition=3

 **Warren Is Latest Former Presidential Rival to Back Biden**\